JRF007/CECS327_DFS2_assignment/README.md

 # Distributed File System (DFS) over Chord
 This project implements a simplified Distributed File System (DFS) built on top of a Chord-like Distributed Hash Table (DHT).

 ## Overview
-The system extends a Chord-style key-value store into a file system by separating:
+The system extends a Chord-style key-value store into a file system by separating metadata and file content.
 Each file is distributed across multiple nodes using deterministic hashing.

 ## Run
 ```bash
 python3 main.py
 ```

+## Demo Features
+Our code creates 5 Chord peers along with node IDs, successors, predecessors, and finger tables.
+Our code uses DFS file creation and appends operations.
+Our code demonstrates reading a distributed file, sorting of 100 records, and it shows how Paxos operations work such as ACCEPT, LEARN, and commit messages.
+It also shows a simulated follower crash during replication and how it continues the correct operation after failure.
+Our code finsihes by doing a final cleanup of files.

 ### Chord Layer (Simplified)
 - A ring of 5 nodes is created